Table of Contents

 Similarly, an investment doesn’t restrict you to stocks and shares.
 You can also invest in:

-To get the best ISA rates for over 60s, you need to put together the best portfolio you can, which isn’t easy unless you have professional, personal wealth knowledge.
+To get the best ISA rates for over 60s, you need to put together the best portfolio possible, which isn’t easy unless you have professional help or personal wealth knowledge.

-What are the best fixed ISA rates for over 60s?
+Do fixed ISAs offer the best ISA rates for over 60s?

-The general opinion concerning the rate of time, or the term of a Stocks and Shares ISA, is that you should be prepared to leave it untouched for at least 5-years to offset any drops in the markets – or longer if you can.
+The general opinion concerning the rate of time or term of Stocks and Shares ISAs is that you should be prepared to leave your money untouched long-term, by which the industry means a minimum of 5 years to offset any drops in the markets.

 The pros and cons of Investment ISAs for the over 60s

-Choosing the best vehicle for your savings can be quite confusing.
+Choosing a vehicle to get the Best ISA rates for over 60s can be quite confusing.
 Stocks and Shares ISAs bring the spectre of risk into the equation.
 But it would be best if you didn’t write them off without going over the pros and cons.

 The Pros